 After London, Birmingham is the second largest city in the UK.
-With a quiet confidence, the city is a most visit if you like to experience rich and diverse culture.
+With a quiet confidence, the city is a must visit if you like to experience rich and diverse culture.
 Whether you’re searching for the latest fashions, want to delve into the history of the city or are planning a stay-cation for the family – Birmingham is a contender.
 Home to the Birmingham Museum and Art Gallery known for pre-Raphaelite masterpieces and the birthplace of Cadbury Chocolate, there is plenty in the city for all ages no matter their interests and tastes.

 Places to Visit in Birmingham